DECAfpga/DECA_binaries/README.md

 Find the .sof and .svf bitstream binaries under their category (arcades, computer, consoles).

-Each binary includes the data that was made.
+Each binary includes in the filename the date when was made.

-In old folder you can find older versions.
+Older versions go into old folder.